GoogleCloudPlatform/apigee-samples/drupal-developer-portal/docs/cloudshell-tutorial.md

 3. Verify details after sign in and complete Drupal installation
 4. Configure Apigee: Configure the endpoint to reflect Apigee X and paste in your Apigee Org ID
 5. Configure Site: Configure your site with the information and admin account of your chosing.
 Be sure that you have no typos when defining this information
-6. Install Demo Content: Choose to enable Demo Content and clicke Save and Continue
+6. Install Demo Content: Choose to enable Demo Content and click Save and Continue

 ### Add Apigee Product to the Drupal API Catalog

-Now we will add our sample-drupal-developer-portal-product to our Drupal API Catalog.
+Now we will add our `sample-drupal-developer-portal-product` to our Drupal API Catalog.
 This section takes place within the Drupal portal and assumes that you are signed into your admin account.
 If you don't see the admin bar at the top of your site then sign in with the admin account that you created in the previous section.

 1. From the Drupal portal, navigate to Content > API Catalog
 2. Click the "+ OpenAPI" button